EPIC Magazine

 EPIC Magazine (Previously known as Dennis the Menace and Gnasher's EPIC Magazine (2014–2016), 100% Official Dennis the Menace and Gnasher Megazine (2013–2014) and BeanoMAX (2007–2013)) was a monthly British comic magazine published by D.C.
 Thomson & Co.
 Ltd It was originally a spin-off of the UK comic, The Beano.
 Each issue had 40 pages and costs £3.99.

 The first issue was published on 15 February 2007 and was a Comic Relief special.
 The BeanoMAX title ceased with issue #79 in June 2013, and the following issue #80 was rebranded as 100% Official Dennis the Menace and Gnasher Megazine.
 It was renamed again to Dennis and Gnasher's EPIC Magazine a year later and was shortened to its current name in 2016.
-The magazine was cancelled in 2019.
+The magazine was discontinued in 2019.

 Strips

 During the BeanoMAX era, the strips also starred in the weekly Beano.
 However, some of these started in the weekly, and also starred in BeanoMAX, but ended up being removed from the weekly (still showing sometimes, but only once every few months) and carrying on in the 'MAX, for example, the Neds.
 There are now only two original strips in the monthly comic which have never appeared in the Beano.